MaridProject/world/README.md

 But what if some instances have a memory?
 In sense that each of them can memorize some amount of information (1's and 0's) with some errors or incompleteness but sufficient to say that this one had been a previous state and this one was the current.
 What if some instance has a consience too?
 In sense that it could link one shot of memory to another one, and to feel the difference.
 Also, it should comprehend that every shot belongs to this creature.

 So, this creature will see these shots as a movement.
+It has nothing to do with time.
+There is no time here.
+The movement is a simple change.

 # Life